 Always check the terms for the cashback offer, sometimes what appear to be the best deals are in fact far from it.

 Cashback sites vary greatly in terms of the offers they have on show for retailers.
 To get the best deals you should sign up to more than one cashback site, this will broaden your potential cashback earnings.

 There are two real big hitters in the UK for cashback online, they are TopCashback and Quidco.

 TopCashback claim to be the UK’s most generous cashback site.
 They are free to join with no annual administration fee.
 When you do join TopCashback you will automatically be placed onto their “Plus” membership level, which carries a £5 fee.
-The Plus membership gives you greater percentage cashback so if you use TopCashback regularly can be worth it over a year.
+The Plus membership gives you a greater percentage of cashback so if you use TopCashback regularly can be worth it over a year.
 If you don’t want to retain the Plus membership you must downgrade before the month trial is up or you will be charged.

 Quidco is the other of the big two UK cashback providers, alongside TopCashback.
 There is not much to choose between the two sites, so it is worth signing up to both.
 Quidco has a free option but you must make sure you pick this when you join.
 The free option is called Basic Membership, so pick this to avoid any fees.
 If you wish to you can become a Premium Member for the cost of £5 annually.
 The benefits of this are bonus cashback promotions, higher payouts, prize draws including a monthly £250 raffle and also advert free shopping.